 We also spotted a “flying” raven in the neighborhood.
-One of the fun things to do in Wynwood is just walk around to keep your eyes peeled for any kind of art, sculptures included.
+One of the fun things to do in Wynwood is just walking around and keeping your eyes peeled for any kind of art, sculptures included.

-If you want an education about graffiti you should visit the Museum of Graffiti.
-There's an entry fee ($16) but it should be worth it to open your eyes to the beauty of the art form.
-It's currently open six days a week, and you can book online ahead of time.
+If you want an education about graffiti, visit the Museum of Graffiti.
+There's a general admission of $16, but it is worth it to open your eyes to the beauty of the art form.
+It's open seven days a week, and you can book online ahead of time.

-They offer guests exhibits, art for purchase, classes (like a beginner graffiti class) and various artist events.
+They offer guests exhibits, art for purchase, classes (like a beginner graffiti class), and various events by graffiti artists.
 It takes between thirty minutes to an hour to walk through the museum.

 Address: 299 NW 25th Street, Miami, FL 33127